Advertisement

 2. Postcrypt Coffee House at Columbia

 St. Paul’s Chapel of Columbia University is home to one of Morningside Heights‘ most unique places to get your caffeine fix.
 Hidden away in the chapel’s basement is the Postcrypt Coffeehouse, a music venue that has been “folkin’ around since 1964,” according to its website.
-The unique coffee venue was created by Reverend John Cannon, who was a campus chaplain at Columbia during that time and a woman named Dotty Janke.
+The unique coffee venue was created by Reverend John Cannon, who was a campus chaplain at Columbia during that time, and a woman named Dotty Janke.
 A storage room in the basement of the chapel (which is filled with Guastavino tiling) was cleaned out and decorated.
-Dotty designed and constructed a mosaic bar to serve coffee and other refreshments, and the tables and chairs were found in the restaurant district of the Bowery.

 3. Swedish Seamans Church Coffee Shop

-The cafe, which is an extension off the library, feels like a home kitchen.
+The cafe, which is an extension of the library, feels like a home kitchen.
 Swedish flags hang above the wooden island and cabinets, and homemade Swedish cinnamon buns sit enticingly below a glass cover.
-The prices are affordable — a packet of Swedish cookies was $3 and coffee was $2 with a refill allowed — and the staff is friendly.
-You can even get Swedish-brand food products that are hard to get in the states, including jams, cookies, candies, even peas.
+The prices are affordable and the staff is friendly.
+You can even get Swedish-brand food products that are hard to get in the States, including jams, cookies, candies, and even peas.

 4. Coffee Shop on Top of Sotheby’s